Daily Express Building, Manchester: History

+Futurist Streamline Moderne design rather than Art Deco.

-Only thirty five years after opening, the building was Grade II* listed on 3 October 1974.
-The initial clients of the building, the Daily Express, left Manchester in the late 1980s, possibly because other buildings in the area were in a poor state of repair.
+Only 35 years after opening, the building was Grade II* listed on 3 October 1974.
+The initial client of the building, the Daily Express, left Manchester in the late 1980s, possibly because other buildings in the area were in a poor state of repair.
 However, after the Daily Express decided to leave the city, there was no new press which expressed interest in continuing the building's role as a printing centre, so instead this was discontinued; but printing does still continue in the area.

 Architecture

-The building's corners are curved, taking inspiration from the 1930s streamline moderne movement.
+The building's corners are curved, taking inspiration from the 1930s Streamline Moderne movement.
 It features typical Art Deco motifs: rounded corners, setbacks and a simple contrasting clear and black glass curtain wall.
-The Express began printing there in 1938 having been on the same site since 1927.
+The Express began printing there in 1938, having been on the same site since 1927.
 Construction had to take place in stages so publishing could continue without interruption.

 Originally, it was possible for passers by to peer into the main hall to see the large newspaper printing press.
-When the building was converted during the 1990s, the glass was made reflective so outsiders cannot see the interior of the building.
+When the building was converted during the 1990s, the glass was made reflective so that outsiders could not see the interior of the building.

 Nikolaus Pevsner described the building as an "all-glass front, absolutely flush, with rounded corners and translucent glass and black glass" and "a most impressive sight from the street, particularly when lit up at night."